ibeeliot/TravelSticky/server/READme.md

 // 5.
 Morgan (for tracking any HTTP requests coming into endpoints)
 // 6. learned how to set up an .ENV file and be able to require it bey using app.use and the require("dotenv").config(); command line
 // 7.
 Added a body parser for express
+// 8.
+Used react-map-gl alongside ReactMapGL component schema to fill in correct properties
+// 9.
+Learned how to use API token key for Mapbox
+// 10.
+Used React Hooks in order to maintain state (useState) property

 // Learned More React
+// 1.
+When first starting react using npx create-react-app client, you can safely delete the following:
+// a. index.css(\*delete only the code class.
+Leave the body reset alone) / b. app.css / logo.svg / serviceworker.js / index.js (delete bit about
+// service worker)

 // Learned More Node.Js/Express
 // 1.
 Got the get and post endpoints to be able to communicate via using POSTMAN
 // 2.
 Confirmed that database from LogEntry (entries schema) were being displayed

 // Learned More MongoDB/Mongoose
 // 1. connected my mongoose to my current database URL, which is my localhost (for now)